ppy/osu-wiki/news/2023/2023-08-11-osulazer-updates-august-11-2023.md

 ![](/wiki/shared/news/2023-08-11-osulazer-updates-august-11-2023/banner.jpg)

-Before we jump straight into the updates, you can also find them in a video format below, presented by [pishifat](https://osu.ppy.sh/users/3178418), [peppy](https://osu.ppy.sh/users/2) and *a few other guests*:
+Before we jump straight into the updates, you can also find them in a video format below, presented by ::pishifat::{ user-id=3178418 }, [peppy](https://osu.ppy.sh/users/2) and *a few other guests*:

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/JLqhjygGDYI" frameborder="0" allowfullscreen></iframe>